d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 - **--all**

+Use this flag to factory reset all controllers.

+- **--force**

-Use this flag to sanitize all physical drives on a controller.
+Use this flag to override the "are you sure?" text when clearing configurations on all available smart array controllers.

 #### Inputs